soniyasoni3331/FoodCourt/README.md

 - CSS: Styling the application for a better user experience.

 ## Setup and Installation
-- Clone the repository: git clone https://github.com/your-username/project-4-foodcourt.git cd project-4-foodcourt
+- Clone the repository: git clone https://github.com/soniyasoni3331/FoodCourt.git cd FoodCourt

 - Install dependencies:
 npm install

-- Start the development server: npm start
+- Start the development server: npm run dev

 ## Usage
 - Open your browser and navigate to http://localhost:3000 to see the application in action.